 The traditional SaaS playbook is no longer holding.
 The cost of building software has dropped significantly.
 Product and growth strategies that worked through the last decade are quickly losing relevance.
 In their place, new approaches are emerging - shaped by AI, domain expertise, and changing expectations from enterprise customers.

-At Ultimarii, Josh is working at the intersection of AI and large-scale infrastructure - building tools that help companies navigate and accelerate complex regulatory and approval processes.
+At Ultimarii, Josh is building AI tools that help companies navigate complex regulatory and infrastructure approval processes across industries like energy, mining, and government.
 The platform uses AI to analyze regulatory data, assess project feasibility, and streamline workflows that have traditionally taken months of back-and-forth.
 Their work is grounded in industries like energy, mining, and government, where regulatory friction is a major barrier and the cost of delays is high.

 This conversation will explore what comes next: